MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-2004.md

 As a final note on this topic, each UWP app should be evaluated for applicability in each unique environment.
 You will want to install a default installation of Windows 10, version 2004, then note which apps are running and consuming memory.
 For example, you may want to consider removing apps that start automatically, or apps that automatically display information on the Start Menu, such as Weather and News, and that may not be of use in your environment.

 > [!NOTE]
-> If utilizing the scripts from GitHub, you can easily control which apps are removed before running the script.
+> If you're using the scripts from GitHub, you can easily control which apps are removed before running the script.
 After downloading the script files, locate the AppxPackage.json file, edit that file, and remove entries for apps that you want to keep, such as Calculator, Sticky Notes, and so on.

 ## Windows Optional Features cleanup